-ServerView Trap Server for Linux is shipped with some versions of ServerView Operations Manager.
-In such cases, install ServerView Trap Server for Linux following the instructions given in the ServerView Operations Manager manual.
+The ServerView Trap Server for Linux is included in some versions of ServerView Operations Manager.
+In this case, install ServerView Trap Server for Linux referring to the ServerView Operations Manager manual.

-If ServerView Trap Server for Linux is not shipped with ServerView Operations Manager, download it from the following site, and install it referring to the attached documents.
+If ServerView Trap Server for Linux is not included with ServerView Operations Manager, download it from the following web site, and install it referring to the documents provided with it.